 WHAT SYSTEM IS USED FOR THIS PURPOSE?

-We also selected the Triton DTS system due to its ability to treat discs in both the neck and in the lower back.
+The Triton DTS system is capable of treating discs in both the neck and in the lower back.

 HOW IS SPINAL DECOMPRESSION THERAPY DIFFERENT FROM REGULAR TRACTION?